Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 14.27.33 UTC
+- WIB: Selasa, 18 November 2025 15.37.21 UTC
-- WITA: Selasa, 18 November 2025 15.27.33 UTC
+- WITA: Selasa, 18 November 2025 16.37.21 UTC
-- WIT: Selasa, 18 November 2025 16.27.33 UTC
+- WIT: Selasa, 18 November 2025 17.37.21 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: nature
+Kategori: attitude